ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

                         Path to filler directives --output OUTPUT       Directory to store the generated test fixtures.
 Can be deleted.
-  --flat-output         Output each test case in the directory without the folder
+  --flat-output         Output each test case in the directory without the
-                        structure.
+                        folder structure.
+  --single-fixture-per-file
+                        Don't group fixtures in JSON files by test function;
+                        write each fixture to its own file.
+This can be used to increase the granularity of --verify-fixtures.
   --enable-hive         Output test fixtures with the hive-specific properties.

 Arguments defining debug behavior: